 Root canal therapy in NE Calgary painlessly solves serious tooth infections and saves teeth from being extracted except as a last resort.
 Root canal therapy is a common and nearly always complication-free procedure.
-Your dentist will provide you with detailed instructions about how to recover quickly and to prevent reinfection or any surprises.
+Our dentist in NE Calgary will provide detailed instructions about recovering quickly and preventing reinfection or any surprises.
 You should follow those instructions carefully, but here are some tips for ensuring your fastest and fullest recovery.

-Before your root canal procedure gets underway, your dentist will numb your teeth and gums to make sure you don’t experience any pain during root canal therapy in NE Calgary.
+Before your root canal procedure, our dentist will numb your teeth and gums to ensure you don’t experience pain during root canal therapy in NE Calgary.
 That numbing sensation will dissipate gradually, not immediately.
 While you’re still numb, don’t eat.
-You won’t be able to tell the difference between food you’re trying to chew and your tongue, cheeks, and lips.
-Once full sensation has returned, you’ll be able to eat again without running the risk of injuring yourself.
+You won’t be able to tell the difference between the food you’re trying to chew and your tongue, cheeks, and lips.
+Once full sensation has returned, you can eat again without the risk of injuring yourself.

-Once full sensation has returned after your root canal at a dentist near you, eating again as directed by your dentist will be safe, but avoid crunchy foods.
-Foods like chips and crackers are bad options while recovering because they might aggravate the parts of the mouth that were treated during root canal.
-Instead of crunchy foods, eat things like smoothies, soup, and yoghurt during your recovery period.
-All those soft foods may be a little dull, but they’ll help you recover faster.
+Once full sensation has returned after your root canal at our dentist near you, eating again as directed by our dentist will be safe, but avoid crunchy foods.
+Foods like chips and crackers are bad options while recovering because they might aggravate the parts of the mouth that were treated during the root canal therapy near you.
+Instead of crunchy foods, eat things like smoothies, soup, and yogurt during your recovery period.
+All those soft foods may be dull, but they’ll help you recover faster.

 Root canal procedures are painless, common, and almost always performed without complications.
-Common and straightforward as they are, though, root canal surgeries are a medical procedure that place stress and strain on your body.
-You should not physically exert yourself or even return to daily physical activity until your body, jaw, and mouth have recovered.
-The best idea is to take a few days off from any work and caregiving responsibilities to focus on resting and relaxing while swelling dissipates, inflammation eases, and healing takes place.
+Common and straightforward as they are, though, root canal surgeries are a medical procedure that places stress and strain on your body.
+You should not exert yourself physically or return to daily physical activity until your body, jaw, and mouth recover.
+The best idea is to take a few days off from work and caregiving responsibilities to rest and relax while swelling dissipates, inflammation eases, and healing occurs.

-Pain and discomfort in your mouth and jaw after the numbing wears off and while you recover is completely normal.
-One of the easiest ways to minimize that discomfort is to keep your head elevated whenever you lay down or sleep.
+Pain and discomfort in your mouth and jaw after the numbing wears off while you recover are completely normal.
+One of the easiest ways to minimize that discomfort is to keep your head elevated whenever you lie down or sleep.
 Doing so can be as simple as using an extra pillow for a while.
-Keeping your head elevated will help keep blood from flowing into the inflamed and swollen areas of your mouth.
+Elevating your head will help keep blood from flowing into your mouth’s inflamed and swollen areas.